Turbehrt/horosc-GoogleSheets/README.md

 * `qualities`: from two sets of longitudes (provided by a historical source and calculated theoretically) <ins>**expressed in radians**</ins>, calculates the absolute difference and produces an overall quality coefficient (average of the absolute differences for houses 2, 3, 5 and 6).

-## Differences from North's initial programme
+## Differences from J. D. North's initial programme

 (ongoing)